 The Office of Student Judicial Affairs and Community Standards reviews student conduct and academic integrity matters.
 Additional information about the student conduct system can be found on the Website at usc.edu/student-affairs/SJACS.

 At USC every effort is made to help students achieve and maintain good physical, mental and social health.
 The USC Engemann Student Health Center offers direct medical care and psychological counseling, as well as prevention programs to assist students in assuming responsibility for their personal well-being.
 For more information, contact the center at (213) 740-9355 or consult the center’s Website usc.edu/engemann.

 The Engemann Student Health Center is located at 1031 West 34th Street.
-During the fall semester, the center is open Monday through Thursday from 8:30 a.m. to 7 p.m.; Friday from 9:30 a.m. to 4:30 p.m.; Saturday and Sunday (urgent care only) from 10 a.m. to 2 p.m.
+During the fall semester, the center is open Monday through Thursday from 8:30 a.m. to 7 p.m.; Friday from 9:30 a.m. to 4:30 p.m.; Saturday and Sunday (acute care only) from 10 a.m. to 2 p.m.
 Note that hours of operation are subject to change.
 All changes will be posted one week in advance.
 You may also call (213) 740-9355 for current hours.